jinkog/jinkog.github.io/index.md

 </div>
 -->

-Test before

-<table align="center"> <!-- Table with two columns, one for picture, one for contact info -->
+<table> <!-- Table with two columns, one for picture, one for contact info -->
 <tr>
 <td>
   <IMG ALIGN=CENTER, SRC="JinkoGraham2013.JPG", ALT="snapshot",  width=100>